- Basic Chart Replay Instructions

-There are two possible settings for the Replay Mode.
+There are three possible settings for the Replay Mode.
 They are described below.

 Use Standard Replay when not performing back testing of an automated trading system and only performing an ordinary chart replay.
 This will provide the fastest and most efficient replay.
 There is no reason to use Accurate Trading System Back Test Mode.
 It is less efficient and only designed for automated trade system back testing.

 The Time and Sales window for the chart that is being replayed is supported during a replay and will display trades as they occur.
 The Time and Sales window will accurately display the true historical trades if the Intraday data file contains tick by tick data.
 Otherwise, there will be one trade each displayed for each of the Open, High, Low, Close values of the underlying data records in the Intraday data file.